RaphaelaHeil/python-novice-inflammation/_episodes/08-func.md

    then call it with different parameter values to customize its behavior."
 ---

-At this point,
-we've written code to draw some interesting features in our inflammation data, loop over all our data files to quickly draw these plots for each of them, and have Python make decisions based on what it sees in our data.
-But, our code is getting pretty long and complicated;
-what if we had thousands of datasets, and didn't want to generate a figure for every single one?
-Commenting out the figure-drawing code is a nuisance.
-Also, what if we want to use that code again, on a different dataset or at a different point in our program?
-Cutting and pasting it is going to make our code get very long and very repetitive, very quickly.
-We'd like a way to package our code so that it is easier to reuse, and Python provides for this by letting us define things called 'functions' --- a shorthand way of re-executing longer pieces of code.
+- we've written a lot of code
+- starts getting long and complicated and we are repeating a lot of things, even though we have loops and conditionals
+- potentially cutting and pasting code around
+- let's package our code into functions, so that we can use it similar to the functions we have seen so far
+- maybe share your functions with colleagues, etc.

 Let's start by defining a function `fahr_to_celsius` that converts temperatures from Fahrenheit to Celsius: